Iran Fuel Supplies Cut In cyber Attack: Minister - UrduPoint

 Iran's President Ebrahim Raisi called for an investigation and urged "immediate measures" to resolve the crisis.

-Authorities formed a "crisis committee" and Salari expressed hopes the system would be fixed within a few hours.
+Authorities formed a "crisis committee" and announced that repairs were underway to fix the fuel distribution system and that pumps would work manually "until further notice".

 Fuel cards were first introduced in 2007 with a view to reforming the subsidies system and curbing large-scale smuggling.